 Students witnessing a behavioral situation that appears to pose an immediate threat to a person or property should immediately contact Public Safety.
-If the concern about a person's behavior does not appear to pose an immediate threat, students should contact an RA, a faculty or staff member, Public Safety, or the Vice President for Enrollment and Student Experience with the concern.
+If the concern about a person's behavior does not appear to pose an immediate threat, students should contact an RA, a faculty or staff member, Public Safety, or the Senior Vice President of Enrollment Management and Student Affairs with the concern.
 That person will help document concerns so the University can intervene as appropriate.